15 Hours / 15 CEs

 • Intended Audience

-This training is designed for clinicians and clinical researchers seeking to enhance their therapeutic skills by integrating Motivational Interviewing (MI) and compassion-focused approaches into their practice.
-The course provides a foundational introduction to MI and compassion-based techniques, focusing on developing practical skills for working with clients experiencing depression, anxiety, and psychological distress.
-Participants will learn to address motivational processes, overcome barriers to compassion, and apply these methods across diverse clinical and research settings.
+This training is intended for clinicians and clinical researchers who want to enhance their therapeutic skills by integrating Motivational Interviewing (MI) and compassion-focused approaches into their practice.
+It is suitable for those specializing in clinical psychology, counseling, or related mental health fields, and who work with clients experiencing depression, anxiety, or psychological distress.
+The course provides a foundational introduction to MI and compassion-based techniques, focusing on developing practical skills for addressing motivational processes, overcoming barriers to compassion, and applying these methods across diverse clinical and research contexts.

 • Experience Level